 On the other hand, you might thoroughly enjoy accounting.
 I salute you if you enjoy being a caregiver or a medical professional who is honestly devoted to helping people — almost to the point of altruism.
 I would not want to do that for a living.

-I do enjoy helping people through The Gate.
+I do enjoy helping people through The Gate With Brian Cohen.
 If even one person leaves a comment thanking me for posting information which helped him or her with travel or to win a contest, that significantly brightens my day.

 I suppose that what I am attempting to say is that work should be like vacation.
 People should not have to feel trapped in jobs they do not like…

-Allow me to quote — or, at least, paraphrase — a gentleman named Randy Petersen, who said a couple of things to me at the BAcon conference in Las Vegas this past weekend which coincided with his birthday: “Every day is like a birthday to me, 365 days a year” and “I am the luckiest guy in the world with the best job in the world.”
+Allow me to quote a gentleman named Randy Petersen, who said a couple of things to me repeatedly over the years — including at the BAcon conference in Las Vegas during the third weekend of September of 2014 which coincided with his birthday: “Every day is like a birthday to me, 365 days a year” and “I am the luckiest guy in the world with the best job in the world.”

 For me — as you can probable already surmise — doing a variety of things is what keeps me happy…